tatthinhle97/thinh-le-website-back-end-python/README.md

 1. Create a virtual environment (`.venv`) either by using PyCharm or creating it manually.
 2. Activate the virtual environment.
 In PyCharm, the activate.ps1 file is located at `.\.venv\Scripts\activate.ps1`.
-3. Within the activated environment, use the following command to install FastAPI: `pip install "fastapi[standard]"`
+3. Within the activated environment, use the following command to install FastAPI: `pip install "fastapi[all]"`

 # A minimal application